EideticPleroma/alicia-smart-home/.clinerules/rulesIndex.md

 - Suggestions: Add more for AI/ML training or cloud integrations if project evolves.
 - Cross-Referencing: All rules encourage integration (e.g., security in deployments).

-Last Updated: 2025-01-09 (Consolidated duplicate rules v2.0)
+Last Updated: 2025-01-09 (Added Windows environment rules v1.0)